Instructional Leadership, EdD—Nurse Educator

 Nurse Educator Dissertation: Policy & Procedure

 Purpose.
-A dissertation—demonstrating the ability to conduct independent research and skill in organization, writing and presentation—must be prepared on a topic in the major field.
-It must constitute an original contribution to knowledge.
-The subject of the dissertation must be approved by the dissertation committee of the major department or division and by the dean of the Graduate School.
+A dissertation—demonstrating the ability to conduct independent research, analyze, and present findings—must be prepared on a topic in the are of Nursing Education.
+The subject of the dissertation must be approved by the student's dissertation committee and should constitute an original contribution to the field of study.

 Policy.
 The dissertation progresses through the following benchmarks:

 (i) Prospectus.
 The dissertation committee meets to review a brief outline (typically around 20 pages) of the proposed research project.
-Upon approval, the Application to Candidacy form is signed and submitted to the department office.
+Upon approval, the Application to Candidacy form is signed and submitted to the Graduate School.

 (ii) Proposal.
 The dissertation committee meets to review the first three chapters of the dissertation manuscript.
 Where appropriate, this should include the justification and design of any proposed field research.
-Upon approval, the Appointment of Committee form is signed and submitted to the department office.
-The student can then seek the IRB approval necessary to conduct their study.
+Upon approval, the Appointment of Committee form is signed and submitted to the Graduate School.
+The student can then seek the IRB approval necessary to conduct their research.

 (iii) Defense.
 The dissertation committee meets to review the final manuscript, including analysis of the study’s findings and discussion of their significance in the light of current research and policy.
-Upon approval, the Committee Acceptance form is signed and submitted to the department office.
+Upon approval, the Committee Acceptance form is signed and submitted to the Graduate School.
 The complete and edited dissertation is then uploaded at the ETD website, as explained below.

 Application for Degree

-The Application for Degree form must be submitted in the first week of the semester that you plan to graduate.
+The Application for Degree form must be submitted in the first week of the semester of intended graduation.